Crisis talks continue as Conservative Party chief makes plea

 Brandon Lewis on Saturday warned recalcitrant lawmakers, including many in his own party, that if the government’s withdrawal plan is voted down Tuesday it is possible Britain will end up staying in the EU.

-“We need to win that vote,” he told BBC.
+“We need to win that vote,” he told BBC, warning that a defeat for the withdrawal plan agreed after two years of negotiations would lead to a totally unpredictable situation.

-There is no sign of progress in the crisis talks between Britain and the EU and no indication of a major shift in Parliament in favor of Prime Minister Theresa May’s bill, which was soundly thrashed in January and remains largely unchanged.
+“Nobody quite knows where we will end up — whether we end up with a hard Brexit with no deal… but there is also a risk with Parliament that we end up with no Brexit at all,” he said.

 Most Read Business Stories